ottigeda/gexperts/branches/formatter/trunk/!Readme.txt

 Once you have checked out all the source files, building your own version of GExperts is quite simple:

-1. switch to the projects folder
+1. switch to the "projects" folder
-2. switch to the editorexperts or regularexperts folder, whichever you prefer
 3. switch to the delphi version you are using
-4. call __build_project.cmd
+4. call "__build_project.cmd"

-If I haven't made a mistake, this script should then compile a GExpertsXxx.dll to the folder regularexpert or editorexpert respectively.
+If I haven't made a mistake, this script should then compile a GExpertsXxx.dll to the folder "out" respectively.

-To build both GExperts versions for a specific Delphi version, you can just call __build.cmd in the root of the source tree followed by a Delphi version:
+Alternatively you can call "__build.cmd" in the root of the source tree followed by a Delphi version:

     6
     7